 If you ask your customers to hold on to expensive stocks in the name of not timing the market, you are doing a disservice to them.
 Why do you even exist if you can’t help move out of pure equity dynamic or balanced funds till the time froth settles?
 Or simply, even you do not understand valuations or investing.

 I was very lucky to have exited significant part of the portfolio in September 2007.
 Though I missed the BIG rally till Dec’17, I was spared from steep drawdown.
 That is why I could immediately start buying in mid-2008.
 Though I was early in picking stocks, I kept on buying till 2009.
-Luck always favors the brave and prepared.
+Luck always favours the brave and prepared.
 Those with ‘don’t time the market’ philosophy lost many clients during that period.
 Equity industry has lost those clients forever.

-I just hope that period shouldn’t come soon looking at current scenario, especially in Mid and Small Cap funds.
+I just hope that period shouldn’t come soon looking at the current scenario, especially in Mid and Small Cap funds.
 These funds are riskier than stocks.
 Their price correction happens due to illiquidity rather than fundamentals.
 And good luck believing that customer will hold on to them during the entire drawdown

 Dev – As an investor, the hardest thing about investing is to find a balance between 1) riding out periods temporarily unfavorable to your views and 2) realizing your views are wrong and moving on.
 How should an investor maintain that balance?